Away colours: FIFA World Cup

 Three teams have won the FIFA World Cup final in their away colours – in 1958 (Brazil), 1966 (England), and 2010 (Spain); though England was the home team for the 1966 tournament and Brazil was the home team for the 1958 final.

 At international level, away kits are sometimes worn by both teams in a match.
 FIFA rules state that in exceptional cases, both teams may be asked by the referee or match commissioner to wear different colours.
 This is most likely to happen in World Cup matches with large numbers of black-and-white television viewers, so that the teams' kits also differ in tone (light and dark).
 World Cup teams often have to make changes that would be unlikely in domestic or untelevised games.
 In 1957 Scotland borrowed home team Switzerland's white away shirts to avoid clashing on black-and-white television.
 In 1970 England and Czechoslovakia were allowed to play in sky blue and white, respectively, which caused confusion for black-and-white viewers and England manager Alf Ramsey.
 England reverted to red away shirts against West Germany.
-Netherlands and Brazil played their 1974 World Cup game in white and dark blue respectively, rather than their first choices of orange and yellow.
+Netherlands and Brazil played their 1974 World Cup game in white and dark blue respectively, rather than their first choices of orange and yellow; by contrast in the 1998 FIFA World Cup semi-final Netherlands and Brazil each got their first choice of orange and yellow.